Ways to Restore SQL Server Database From BAK File in Simple Manner

 - If ‘To database’ does not match with the restore database backup (e.g., restoring to the different database) then, Overwrite the existing database will require to check the restore process to complete.
 Utilize this feature with cautiousness as one can potentially restore SQL Server database from bak file on upmost of data files from an entirely different database.

-- After finishing the database restoration process, hit the Ok button
+Step 13: After finishing the database restoration process, hit the OK button.

-This blog discusses one simple technique to restore SQL Server database from BAK file and one just needs to specify the source and the destination.
+This blog discusses one simple technique to restore SQL Server database from BAK file in all SQL Server versions.
 The complete procedure is simple and users can execute it without much technical expertise.
-However, if someone finds this method complex or time-taking then, we recommend choosing a trusted solution by SysTools.
+However, if someone finds this method complex or time-taking.
+So, we also recommend choosing a trusted solution by SysTools.
 The software can recover and restore complete data from SQL Server backup files even without resulting any kind of data loss.